10 TIPS FOR TAKING GREAT FAMILY PHOTOGRAPHS

 Don’t leave them gathering virtual dust on your computer, never to be seen again.
 Technology moves on quickly – it was not so long ago we were storing everything on floppy disk, and then CR-Roms and then USBs and now the cloud… But how much better to have a photo book that you (and your children) can pick up anytime and leaf through all those magical summer holiday memories!

 Louisa Williams is a family photographer based near Cambridge.
-If you’d like some beautiful new family photographs, you can find more details about her sessions here.
-Ready to book and want to secure your session date?
-Please drop an email to email@example.com or fill in this form.
+If you’d like some beautiful new family photographs, you can find more details about her sessions here or drop an email to email@example.com.

-Louisa also offers beginner’s photography courses for parents.
-More information on group courses and individual teaching sessions can be found here.
+Louisa also offers beginner’s photography tuition for parents.
+More information on individual teaching sessions can be found here.